 We are looking for someone who loves travelling, and has the mental and physical stamina required for working in remote locations, as he or she will be on overseas field visits about 3 weeks per quarter.
 The successful candidate will enjoy the distinct privilege of interacting with various peoples and cultures across 4 continents while doing the Lord's work of helping the poor.

 Job Title: International Auditor (IA)

 The International Auditor (IA) provides professional support to Chalice management in directing and controlling the utilization of Chalice's funds by assisting the International Finance Manager (IFM) and Chief Finance Manger (CFM) in the development, administration, and review of budgeting, financial reporting, and internal control processes covering all overseas sponsor sites.
 The IA also supports the IFM and the International Managers (IMs) in reviewing and auditing financial management and internal control practices of the sites, developing and communicating best practices, monitoring compliance, and conducting structured or ad-hoc training for site staff.

 Duties and Responsibilities:

-- Must be able to work independently with minimal supervision, as well as being a team player.
+- Must be able to work independently, as well as be a team player

 - Standard working time is 40 hours per week

-- Approximately 3 calendar weeks every quarter will be spent traveling outside Canada.
+- Approximately 3 calendar weeks every quarter will be spent travelling outside Canada